-Among these, in recent years, the province of Bologna appears, followed by Bolzano and Trento, second and third respectively, which maintain their tradition of provinces among the most liveable.
+Among these, in recent years, the province of Bologna appeared, followed by Bolzano and Trento, second and third, respectively, which maintain their tradition of provinces among the most liveable.

 Trento is the best city for business and work, the environment, education, leisure, tourism.
 Bolzano records a first position about the birth rate and the lowest unemployment rate, especially in the youth sector.
 We are in a region that, from the point of view of services and infrastructures, boasts not just some excellences, but which can offer another great advantage: that of unspoiled nature a stone’s throw from the city.

 Milan, on the other hand, is the city that opens the ranking on the standard of living: the increase in residents, the increasingly green style of the city, the great cultural offer, the recovery of the suburbs, and the work that generates wealth and attracts inhabitants.
 Followed by Bologna, Monza and Brianza and Trieste.
 The only discordant note in Milan is security: Milan is last in the “Justice and security” sector, but also due to the high number of reported crimes, while in other cities there is a tendency to report less.

 Brescia is a place where you live well, with excellent services but also with some problems of delinquency.
 However, life goes on pleasantly, there is no shortage of entertainment and leisure activities and the city also has some Unesco Heritage areas.